aaaaalbert/nsfcri2017/README.md

 ## Award classes

-* Institutional Infrastructure (II): II-NEW, II-EN (enhancement of existing)
+* ~~Institutional Infrastructure (II, for use *at* the institution): II-NEW, II-EN (enhancement of existing)~~
-* Community Infrastructure (CI): planning (CI-P), new (CI-NEW), enhancement (CI-EN), sustainment (CI-SUSTAIN).
+* Community Infrastructure (CI, for wide-spread use): planning (CI-P), new (CI-NEW), enhancement (CI-EN), sustainment (CI-SUSTAIN).
 Each CI award may support the *operation* of such infrastructure.

 ## Preliminary proposals

 [(Source)](https://www.nsf.gov/pubs/2015/nsf15590/nsf15590.htm#prep)

-> For collaborative projects, a single preliminary proposal should be submitted by the lead institution only.
+For collaborative projects, a single preliminary proposal should be submitted by the lead institution only.

 The preliminary proposal should consist of three elements: cover sheet, project description, and bio-sketch.